benjithaimmortal/monjibram/_posts/2020-06-01-associative-arrays-make-me-happy.md

 ### Woah wait a second...
 Yeah that last one took me a little while to figure out.
-The JQuery object `$('#shooter')` is just another object inside of the Object.
+The jQuery object `$('#shooter')` is just another object inside of the Object.
 So I could potentially just implement this variable after the document is ready, hope it doesn't change, and treat it like the selector itself:
 {% highlight js %}
 game.selectors.shoot.click(boom());
 {% endhighlight %}